The Ultimate Guide to Jaco

 Rental Cars

-If this section sounds a bit repetitive from other city guides you've read... it is 🙃.
-We've synchronized the rental car section in our destination posts to provide you with the most up-to-date changes when we have something to add here, and the info applies to any place you'll be visiting.
+If this section sounds a bit repetitive from our other city guides you've read... it is 🙃.
+We've synchronized the rental car section in our destination posts to provide you with the most up-to-date changes when we have something to add here, and the info applies to any destination you'll be visiting.

-Rental car insurance in Costa Rica is complicated and often leaves you feeling burned at the rental counter.
-There are various levels of undisclosed insurance.
+Rental car insurance in Costa Rica is complicated and often leaves you feeling burned at the rental counter if you're not careful.
+There are various levels of undisclosed insurance that can cost more than the rental car itself, so we've put together a post to clarify some of this topics.
 Check out our full guide to renting a car in Costa Rica here to avoid some major frustration later.
-Also, be sure to use our Adobe Rent A Car booking link to receive an exclusive discount.

 Drivers